Saturday 24th November 2018 10:00 – 16:00

 Workshop cost: £120 + booking fee / 10% discount for Wimbledon Guild counsellors/ LIMITED early-bird discount of 15% available until available until 24th August 2018 or until sold out

-Based on Simon Mark’s practice as an LGBTQ+ counsellor, group therapist and own lived experience, we will explore the unspoken and often misunderstood mental health crisis taking place amongst the LGBTQ+ community.
+Based on Simon Mark’s practice as an LGBTQ+ counsellor, dramatherapist and own lived experience as a gay man, this not to be missed, experiential workshop we will explore the unspoken and often misunderstood mental health crisis taking place amongst the LGBTQ+ community.

 Despite recent legal equality, research points to disproportionately high numbers of LGBT children and adults experiencing depression, low self-esteem, anxiety, poorer sexual health, alcoholism, addiction, suicidal ideation and sometimes, early death.